ONSdigital/csvcubed/external-docs/docs/guides/csv-to-csvw-github-action.md

 For information on how to install csvcubed locally, take a look at the [installation quick start](../quick-start/installation.md).

-The remainder of this guide walks you through the process of creating your own GitHub repository which converts CSV inputs into CSV-Ws.
+The remainder of this guide walks you through how the script works, and then guides you through the process of [setting up](#setup) your own GitHub repository which converts CSV inputs into CSV-Ws.

 ## Inputs